 New York City Subway, USA

-The fact that New York City's Subway ridership was about 5.7 million riders per day in 2016 says a few things, first among them that America's busiest subway system barely cracks the Top 10 of the world.
+The fact that New York City's Subway ridership was about 5.7 million riders per day in 2016 says a few things, first among them that America's busiest subway system barely cracks the Top 10 busiest subway systems in the world.
 It also speaks, of course, to a dysfunction within the 468-station system (notably, the world's largest by that measure) of which locals are all too aware.
 For example, did you know that the recently-opened Second Avenue Subway line took almost a century to complete?
 The New York City Subway might be the busiest and best-known in America, but it certainly doesn't have anywhere near the best reputation on this list.

 Hong Kong MTR, China